tryton/trytond/doc/ref/models/fields.rst

     :ref:`domain clause <topics-domain>`.
     It must return a list of :ref:`domain <topics-domain>` clauses but the ``operand`` can be a SQL query.

+.. attribute:: Function.getter_with_context

+    A boolean telling if the getter result depends on the context.
+    If it does not depend, the getter is called without context and the result is stored in the transaction cache when readonly.
+    The default value is ``True``.

 Instance methods: